-Chelsea is a neighborhood that is found on the West Side of the borough of Manhattan in NYC.
-North of Chelsea is Hell’s Kitchen, which we previously wrote about here, and is further surrounded by the Hudson Yards, Garment District, NoMad and the Flatiron District, Meatpacking District, Greenwich Village and West Village.
+Chelsea is a neighborhood that is found on the West Side of the borough of Manhattan close to our NYC personal injury law firm.
+North of Chelsea is Hell's Kitchen, which we previously wrote about, and is further surrounded by the Hudson Yards, Garment District, NoMad and the Flatiron District, Meatpacking District, Greenwich Village and West Village.

 In terms of Community boards, Chelsea is divided between Manhattan Community Board 4 and Community Board 5.
 Within the location is the Chelsea Historic District, a district that was included to the National Register of Historic Places in 1977 and was later extended in 1982 with other blocks representative of period architecture.

 Chelsea has not been void of many changes since its origins as the property of retired British Major Thomas Clarke.
 Major Clarke bought 94 acres of land in 1750 and named the property Chelsea, after the manor of Chelsea, London.
 In the 1820s Chelsea was developed into a residential area later evolving to be an area that housed many Cuban-Chinese immigrants after the Cuban Revolution.
 This new wave of immigrants opened restaurants in the 1960s and 70s, leading the area to have a strong Latino presence.